 There are numerous options for transporting goods, and there may not be one solution for your transportation needs.
 Each mode of transport has its advantages and disadvantages.
-Prioritizing your needs, understanding your shipment and comparing costs is important when planning your shipment and choosing the best mode of transport.
+Prioritizing your needs, understanding your shipment, and comparing costs are important when planning your shipment and choosing the best mode of transport.

 Find out more

 There are numerous options for transporting goods.
-Prioritizing your needs and comparing costs are important when planning your shipment.
+Prioritizing your needs and comparing costs is important when planning your shipment.
 To learn more about how you can manage your freight online just click here.
-Also, to stay current on the latest industry news and trends, subscribe to our newsletter and follow us on social media.
-Twitter & LinkedIn
+Also, to stay current on the latest industry news and trends, subscribe to our newsletter and follow us on LinkedIn.